pmjdebruijn/ShuttlePRO/README.md

 [QjackCtl]: https://qjackctl.sourceforge.io/
 [a2jmidid]: http://repo.or.cz/a2jmidid.git

 The shuttlepro program also supports Jack session management, which makes it possible to record the options the program was invoked with along with the MIDI connections.
 This feature can be used with any Jack session management software.
 Specifically, QjackCtl has its own built-in Jack session manager which is available in its Session dialog.
-To use this, launch shuttlepro and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then the "Save" option in the Session dialog to have the session recorded.
+To use this, launch shuttlepro and any other Jack applications you want to have in the session, use QjackCtl to set up all the connections as needed, and then hit the "Save" option in the Session dialog to have the session recorded.
 Now, at any later time you can relaunch the same session with the "Load" option in the same dialog.

 The example.shuttlerc file comes with a sample configuration in the `[MIDI]` section for illustration purposes.
 This special default section is only active if the program is run with the `-o` option.
 It allows MIDI output to be sent to any connected applications, no matter which window currently has the keyboard focus.
 This is probably the most common way to use this feature, but of course it is also possible to have application-specific MIDI translations, in the same way as with X11 key bindings.
 In fact, you can freely mix mouse actions, key presses and MIDI messages in all translations.